COVID-19 Vaccine Information

 Image

-Vaccines will be available in the coming weeks at healthcare provider offices, pharmacies, and local health departments.
+Vaccines will be available at healthcare provider offices, pharmacies, and local health departments.
 Community vaccine clinics may also be held at worksites, schools, health clinics, and other locations.
-Check with your health insurance or the vaccine provider about any costs before receiving the vaccines.
+You can also search for a vaccine provider near you at vaccines.gov.
+Not all locations may have each type of vaccine.

 Where can I get vaccinated?